Applications open now!

-In other words, Ōtaki (IOWŌ) / Kia rerekē te hua, Ōtaki is delighted to launch its inaugural 10-day residency programme for five Aotearoa storytellers who work with words for positive social change.
+After a highly successful event in 2025, In other words, Ōtaki (IOWŌ) / Kia rerekē te hua, Ōtaki is delighted to call for applicants for our 2026 10-day residency programme.

 WHAT WE OFFER

-10 nights in your own beach bach at beautiful Ōtaki on the stunning Kāpiti Coast, from Friday 1 to Sunday 10 August (inclusive).
+10 days in your own beach bach at beautiful Ōtaki on the stunning Kāpiti Coast, from Friday 4 September to Sunday 13 September (inclusive).

 Travel support to and from Ōtaki (within Aotearoa).
 This is discussed in more depth with successful applicants, but we intend to ensure travel costs are not a barrier.

-A ‘care’ package provided by our local community and partners.
+A comprehensive ‘care’ package provided by our local community and partners.
 This includes groceries, provisions and other essentials.
-The 5 beach-baches are donated by the Ōtaki community.
+The five beach-baches are donated by the Ōtaki community.
 Sponsorship, both cash and in-kind, is also received directly from our community.

 WHAT IS ASKED OF YOU?